bentole/dhcpProxy/README.md

 # Installation

 1. Install the proxy according to design

 		- DHCP Server <-> THIS_PROXY! <-> Relay Agent <-> DHCP Client
 		- Might work in other scenarios as well, but Ye Might Also Be Fecked!

-2. Make sure git, python, pip and virtualenv are installed on the platform of choice
+2. Make sure git, python, pip and optionally virtualenv are installed on the platform of choice

 		- If not use "yum install " or "apt-get "  to fullfill these dependencies